 (5) slow release liquids.

-Before we plunge into the 5 different methods of fertilization, we’ll take a look at what is in a fertilizer.
+Before I plunge into the 5 different methods of fertilization, let's take a look at what is in a fertilizer.
 You can check your local nursery or garden shop to see what is on the market for you, but still, you’ll need to know what to look for.

 What exactly does the N-P-K ratio stand for?